Literature of the 21st Century

 The research questions that the group will critically address include the following two:

-II.
-How do contemporary literary authors engage with previous phases of cultural narrations?
+- How do contemporary literary authors engage with previous phases of cultural narrations?
 Relevant examples of engagement with existing paradigms include the wish to return to “Christian European culture” or different forms of “positivist” anti- relativism.

-Monthly seminars, research publications (articles/monographs), 1 international conference/public event (2016; see 7. for details), applications for external research funding.
+Seminars each three months, research publications (articles/monographs), a series of international conferences and workshops, applications for external research funding.
 The research group will cooperate with foreign scholars specializing in new millennium literature.

 Work plan and time schedule